 New York Botanical Gardens Holiday Train Show

-The Holiday Train show is a tradition of Christmas in NYC.
+The Holiday Train Show is a Christmas tradition in NYC.
 More than 20 miniature model trains wind through 150 iconic New York City landmarks, creating an outstanding replica of the five boroughs.
-The display is open November 19, 2016, through January 16, 2017.
+The display is open November 22, 2017, through January 15, 2018.

 Tip: Advance tickets are highly recommended.